-1. What will you be doing for your project (Learn, Build/Create, Lead)?
-Photography.

-2. What will you gain/learn through doing this project?
-I will learn how to professionally take pictures and edit them.

-3. How will this project be a culmination of your high school experience?
-Its something lve always been around but never had the chance to do.

-4. How will it help you with your post high school plans?
-I can make side money off of pictures.

-5. What will you do for your community service?
+- 1. What will you be doing for your project (Learn, Build/Create, Lead)? - 2.
+What will you gain/learn through doing this project? - 3.
+How will this project be a culmination of your high school experience? - 4.
+How will it help you with your post high school plans? - 5.
+What will you do for your community service?
 Can you tie it into your project?
-If not, how will it be beneficial to you and your community?

-Plowing the neighborhood roads, this is beneficia; because people don't have to worry about getting snowed in.

-6. Who is your mentor and why is he/she qualified to help with this project? (answer this question IF you have a mentor)
+If not, how will it be beneficial to you and your community? - 6.
+Who is your mentor and why is he/she qualified to help with this project? (answer this question IF you have a mentor)

-Mallory Winters because he's a professional photographer who sells his pictures.

-Do not propose to do an outdoor project that cannot be completed by April 9, 2021.
+Do not propose to do an outdoor project that cannot be completed by April 10, 2023.
 It will not be accepted.

 SENIOR PROJECT PROPOSAL RUBRIC

-Project stated (Learn, Build/Create, Lead) Yes No
+Project stated (Learn, Build/Create, Lead) Yes N

 Gains from project completion Yes No

 Culmination of your high school experience Yes No

 Post high school plan help Yes No

 Community service plan Yes No

 Mentor (if applicable) Yes No

 PROPOSAL APPROVED Yes No